 A prime example of permission marketing is Google Ads.
 You show them an Ad when they search for something related to your product.
 Likewise, a great example of interruption marketing is YouTube Ads.
 You get forced to watch an Ad or at least part of it, whilst you are watching something else.

 So, where does Facebook Advertising fall into that equation?
 In my opinion, Facebook Ads are somewhere in the middle of that spectrum.
 And that’s one of the reasons it makes it more successful as a platform than others and a very effective customer acquisition channel.

 Facebook integrates most of their into a natural seamless user experience flow.
 If you think about your experience on Facebook (Desktop or Mobile), as you navigate through your newsfeed or watch, you get served ads without really realising they are ads.
 And that’s because they really nailed the aesthetics of Ads making them look as close as possible to a normal feed post or video.

-So, what happens when you see an Ad, either you stop scrolling and engage with it or you keep scrolling.
-Have you been interrupted, very very momentarily.
-So, going back to the Permission vs. Interruption marketing concept, you can make a case that whilst it’s not really permission based, the interruption component is negligible.
+So, what happens when you see an Ad?
+Either you stop scrolling and engage with it or you keep scrolling.
+You have essentially been interrupted, very very momentarily.
+So, going back to the Permission vs. Interruption marketing concept, you can make a case that whilst it’s not really permission-based, the interruption component is negligible.

 Here is a Facebook Ad.

 Notice how seamless it looks.
 For a trained eye, you can tell it’s an ad but for most other users, it doesn’t really look any different than the rest of the feed.

 The takeaway from this is that Facebook Ads is all about a seamless user experience and that a big part of your job as an advertiser, is to serve your audience with Ads that are engaging enough to make them want to stop the scroll and check it out.

 What ROI can you expect from Facebook Ads?